Bi Jingquan

-Bi Jingquan (毕井泉; born September 1955) is a Chinese politician who was director of the China Food and Drug Administration from 2015 to 2018.
+Bi Jingquan (毕井泉; born September 1955) is a former Chinese politician who was director of the China Food and Drug Administration from 2015 to 2018.

 After the office was merged into the State Administration for Market Regulation (SAMR) in March 2018, he became the party secretary of SAMR.
 He was formerly a deputy secretary-general of the State Council.

 Until his arrest in 2025 he served as the Vice Chairman of the China Center for International Economic Exchanges.

 Biography

 Bi Jingquan graduated from the Economics Department of Peking University in 1982.

 He has over twenty years experience in price control.
 He was editor-in-chief of Time-Bargain, published in 1994.
 In 2001, he worked on the resolution of problems produced by China's entry into the World Trade Organization. he also led his group to complete a report entitled Countermeasures Research on Promoting Competence of China's Various Industries in the Transitional Term.
 In 2004, he compiled the planning outline for the development of China's logistic industry.
 He also wrote and released many articles on topics such as trade, circulation, economic reforms and price administration.
 Bi is currently vice-president of the China Consumer Association, director of the China Cereal Economic Institution and executive director of the China Price Study Society.

 He was also a member of the 14th National Committee of the Chinese People's Political Consultative Conference.